jayantur13/serverstate-minecraft/README.md

 ## Support the project

-[Support the API](https://paypal.me/spirit55555) and [Support the Project](https://www.buymeacoffee.com/jayantur13v),for this project to live long.
+Support the developers so this project will live long.

 ## License